mlb6/bot-covid-appointment-quebec/README.md

 # Covid vaccine appointment bot

 This bot can be used to look for appointment availabilities.
 This work only on Mac OS X but could be adapted for other platform.
-(MR welcomed)
 It sends a link to a phone number using your iMessage app, and will also warn you with a Mac OS Notification.

+This is provided as is... feel free to improve it.
+(Pull Request welcome)

 ## Instalation